infolektuell/gradle-typst/README.md

 ## Requirements

-The plugin expects these tools being installed locally:
+The plugin expects these locally installed tools:

 - Java 17 or above
 - [ImageMagick] for image conversion (Optional)